Anri-Lombard/AI-for-Good/README.md

 At the end of the "Explore" phase, we should be able to answer the following questions:

-- What is the specific problem you we are addressing?
+- What is the specific problem we are addressing?
 - Who are the stakeholders?
 - Do we have access to or can we collect the data we need?
 - Could AI add value?
 Where and how specifically?